Language: EN

 This means that a union can have multiple members, but only one member can hold a value at any given time.

-Unions are used when different types of data need to be stored in the same variable, but only one of them needs to be accessed at a given time.
+Unions are used when different types of data need to be stored in the same variable, but only one needs to be accessed at a given time.

 In general, it is not a structure that you should use frequently.
-It only makes sense in the case of some memory optimizations (in general, they are not common).
+It only makes sense in the case of some memory optimizations (generally, they are not common).

 Basic Syntax